 Biba fashion was based on inspirations from Art Nouveau, Art Deco, and Kitsch.
-Bell swooping sleeves one of their signature shapes.

 The Designer Barbara Hulanicki and Simon Fitzsimon her husband spent a million or so on refurbishing the store.
 It was known as “Big Biba”.
 The shop not only stocked the Biba clothes and accessories, it also sold, a mixture of other goods.
 For example, furniture, household goods, decorating materials, sports goods, things for children, food and hosted a restaurant.
 It was not like the conventional stacked, looking clinical type of store.
 It was artistic in its design interior and themes.
 Big Biba closed on that site around 1975.